JamieGreen/UNITY-2016/Previews/README.md

-Any ideas for the preview layout, make suggestions here.
+Any ideas for the preview layout or WIP, make suggestions here.